jonny-ervine/docker-centos-nzbget/README.md

 # docker-centos-nzbget
 ## NZBget running on the latest CentOS docker image (7.3)
+### Build Version: 2
+Date: 10th July 2017

 The Dockerfile should intialise the CentOS image and subscribe to the EPEL repository.
-The pre-requisites for CouchPotato are then installed via yum.
+The pre-requisites for nzbget are then installed via yum.

 The EPEL repository provides: